-Several older theories about the cause of autism have now been proven false.
-Autism is not a mental illness, and individuals with autism do not choose to behave differently.
-Autism is not caused by bad parenting.
+Several older theories about the cause of Autism have now been proven false.
+Autism is not a mental illness or caused by bad parenting.
 Furthermore, no known psychological

 How is Autism Diagnosed?

-There are no medical tests for diagnosing autism.
-Many professionals utilize a medical diagnostic reference, the Diagnostic and Statistical Manual now in its fourth edition (DSMIV-TR) to diagnose the five Pervasive Developmental Disorders.
+There are no medical tests for diagnosing Autism.
+Many professionals utilize a medical diagnostic reference, the Diagnostic and Statistical Manual now in its fifth edition (DSM-5) to diagnose Autism Spectrum Disorder.
 Autism typically

 appears by age 3, though diagnosis and intervention can and should begin earlier.
 In order to be diagnosed accurately, an individual must be observed by professionals skilled in determining communication, behavioral, and developmental levels.
 Ideally, an

 individual should be evaluated by a multidisciplinary team which may include a neurologist, psychologist, developmental pediatrician, speech/language pathologist, occupational therapist, education consultant, or other professional knowledgeable about Autism.

 However, because many of the behaviors associated with Autism are shared by other disorders, a doctor may complete various medical tests to rule out other possible causes.
 A brief observation in a single setting cannot present a true picture of an individual's